Kabbalah: Concealed and revealed God

 At the very beginning the King made engravings in the supernal purity.
-A spark of blackness emerged in the sealed within the sealed, from the mystery of the Ayn Sof, a mist within matter, implanted in a ring, no white, no black, no red, no yellow, no colour at all.
+A spark of blackness emerged in the sealed within the sealed, from the mystery of the [Ein Sof], a mist within matter, implanted in a ring, no white, no black, no red, no yellow, no colour at all.
 When He measured with the standard of measure, He made colours to provide light.
-Within the spark, in the innermost part, emerged a source, from which the colours are painted below; it is sealed among the sealed things of the mystery of Ayn Sof.
+Within the spark, in the innermost part, emerged a source, from which the colours are painted below; it is sealed among the sealed things of the mystery of [the Ein Sof].
 It penetrated, yet did not penetrate its air.
 It was not known at all until, from the pressure of its penetration, a single point shone, sealed, supernal.
 Beyond this point nothing is known, so it is called reishit (beginning): the first word of all ...